helsingborg-stad/active-directory-api-wp-integration/README.md

 - AD_AUTOCREATE_ROLE: Default role to assign new users (default to "subscriber")

 * Be careful setting these options.
 All of them are not compatible.
 For instance: You cannot save the password, and generate a random password.
-** Ad upodate meta should be set in order to enable ad_meta_prefix constant.
+** Ad update meta should be set in order to enable ad_meta_prefix constant.

 # Filters